Premiums and Grants

 For more information, please click on the link below.

 Pupil Premium Funding Academic Year 2021-2022

-this figure is currently an estimate as we are awaiting the budget for the later part of the school year.
-Funding for the first 7 months of the year is £37,660.
-Funding for the remaining 5 months of the academic year is estimated as £26,900.
-(When the 2022/23 allocation is announced, the total allocation will be revised.
+This figure is currently an estimate as we are awaiting the budget for the later part of the school year.
+It also includes the £7,395 recovery premium.
+Pupil Premium funding for the first 7 months of the year is £43,210.
+Funding for the remaining 5 months of the academic year is estimated as £30,865.
+(When the 2022/23 financial year allocation is announced, the total allocation will be revised.
 (These figures do not include funding for looked after children)

 The school summarises the main barriers to educational achievement faced by eligible pupils at the school as:

 - Under-developed reading, writing and numeracy skills of some of our disadvantaged pupils leading to lower attainment in line with national

 - Oral language skills in EYFS and Year 1 are lower for pupils eligible for PP than other pupils.
 This slows reading and writing progress in subsequent years.